RBTopalska18/Over-Achievers-MusalaSoft-Project/README.md

 ## Hello, we are Over Achievers!

-We are developing a program, which will help anyone to create notes where they can write enything about work or list with products.
+We are developing a program, which will help anyone to reserve a ticket for a flight to Italy, France and Germany.They can choose if they want to fly with cheaper tickets or to choose the time they want to fly.
-The program will be a way for them to organise themselves.
+The program will be a way for them to organise there trips.
 You can see our presentation here:
 [PRESENTATION]()

 ---